torrayne/formailer/README.md

 ![Screenshot](img.png)

-If you need your contact form to send you an email but don't need to store form submissions, then Formaier is the serverless library for you!
+If you need your contact form to send you an email but don't need to store form submissions, then Formailer is the serverless library for you!

 ## Quickstart